San Benedetto fuori della

 Annunciate, the Prophet Jeremiah and the Blessing Redeemer

-are in Pasadena, the Feigen Collection and the Accademia.
-The Four
+are in Pasadena, the Feigen Collection and the Accademia, but some of

-Patriarchs, now in the Met in New York, are more disputed additions.
+Patriarchs, now in the Met in New York, are even more disputed.

 An altarpiece of 1404 of the Virgin and Child with Saints by Niccolò di Pietro Gerini